marcinwiacek/datacreator/readme.md

 (better and more deep than info in existing formats like [OpenAPI Specification](https://swagger.io/specification/)).

+Q&A

+Why JavaScript?
+I wanted to have something able to work in browser without installing anything?

+Why not use JavaScript 'exec' and give all options?
+I wanted to provide format for parsing in very secure environments.
+In theory you can sandbox JavaScript code, but... (especially non-technical) people show red flags, when see some keywords.

+Is it ready?
+Work in progress.

+Why not use anything ready?
+All, what I have found, was too limited.

 Examples:

 ["number", "rent.days,rent.w", "how many days?", 50, 0, 100, 50]